RivalH/gitclass/README.md

 gitclass
 ========

-This is a repository on github for teaching!
+This is a repository on github for teaching

+This is and awesome readme!